The 1980s: expanding continuing education

 'The building work is expected to be finished in about four years.
 Department has not decided whether to move out while work progresses.'

 Professor Angus Hawkins remarked that the development of Rewley House in the 1980s was, ‘…a wonderful bit of architectural design.
 It was a very restricted site in terms of available space – but when you go down into the courtyard, you don’t get a sense of it being closed in or claustrophobic.
 It’s a nice, open space.’

 Top photo: the new building works went into the back gardens of the former terraced houses which the Department had converted to student accommodation in the 1960s.
 Pictured here is the future site of our main entrance and reception.
 The truck in the foreground is parked over land that will soon be excavated for our Lecture Theatre, with Rewley House reception, the Sadler Room, and academic offices above.
 The man in the white hard hat, to the middle right of the picture, is standing where the Rewley House Continuing Education Library will be built, and the Mawby Room above it.

 The birth of a college

 Kellogg College moved from Rewley House to its current location on the Banbury Road in 2006; Kellogg is (and always was) a completely separate administrative entity from the Department - albeit one with strong ties to us.
-Most of the University Lecturers attached to the Department are also Fellows of Kellogg College.
+Many of the Department's academic staff are Fellows of Kellogg College.

 The text in these 'History of the Department' pages is to be found in the book 'Dons and Workers: Oxford and Adult Education Since 1850', by Dr Lawrence Goldman, Fellow and Tutor in Modern History at St Peter's College, Oxford, and a former member of the Department for Continuing Education.